 Acetazolamide is not a mercurial diuretic.
 Rather, it is a non-bacteriostatic sulfonamide possessing a chemical structure and pharmacological activity distinctly different from the bacteriostatic sulfonamides.

-Acetazolamide Extended-Release Capsules provide prolonged action to inhibit aqueous humor secretion for 18 to 24 hours after each dose, whereas tablets act for only eight to 12 hours.
-The prolonged continuous effect of pellets permits a reduction in dosage frequency.
+Acetazolamide extended-release capsules provide prolonged action to inhibit aqueous humor secretion for 18 to 24 hours after each dose, whereas tablets act for only eight to 12 hours.
+The prolonged continuous effect of acetazolamide permits a reduction in dosage frequency.

 Indications and Usage for Acetazolamide Capsules